 Take in History or a Museum

-Easily discover Wilmington’s – which was recently named the country’s first WWII Heritage City – storied past and present with a variety of notable historical and cultural attractions.
-Battleship North Carolina, which served in every major naval offensive in the Pacific area of operations during WWII, is a must-see when visiting the area.
+Named the countryâs first WWII Heritage City, Wilmingtonâs storied past and present can be explored through a variety of notable historical and cultural attractions.âŻBattleship North Carolina, which served in every major naval offensive in the Pacific area of operations during WWII, is a must-see when visiting the area.
 Today, the battleship serves as a memorial for the 11,000 North Carolinians who died in the war and offers self-guided tours through its nine levels.
-Continue learning at several historic house museums or at Cape Fear Museum of History and Science, our state’s first history museum, where you’ll find artifacts and remnants to help understand the history, science and cultures of the region.
-And the kids will love the lively learning experiences within three historic buildings at the Children’s Museum of Wilmington.
-If art is more your speed, celebrate more than 50 years of arts education at Cameron Art Museum, which has rotating exhibits and community programs.
+Continue learning at severalâŻhistoric house museumsâŻor at Cape Fear Museum of History and Science, NCâs first history museum, where youâll find artifacts and remnants to help understand the history, science and cultures of the region.
+And the kids will love the lively learning experiences at theâŻChildrenâs Museum of Wilmington.
+If art is more your speed, celebrate more than 50 years of arts education at Cameron Art Museum, which has rotating exhibits and community programs, along with the nationâs first United States Colored Troops (USCT) Park.

 Enjoy the Outdoors